 In the Intracept treatment arm, patients reported a 20.3 point mean improvement in ODI or a 48% decrease from their baseline score at 3 months.
 The improvement observed in the Intracept treatment arm was sustained through 12 and 24 months of follow-up.

 In the Intracept treatment arm, 75% of patients reported a 10 point or greater improvement in ODI and 48% of patients reported a 20 point or greater improvement in ODI.

 Primary End Point; Change in ODI

 (Per Protocol Population n=205)

 Mean ODI improvement observed in the Intracept treatment arm was statistically superior compared to the control arm (p = 0.019).

 There were no device-related serious adverse events.
 The rates of transpedicular access-related events were low and comparable between arms, as were neurological events.
 Imaging at 6 weeks and 6 months revealed no evidence of spinal cord abnormalities, avascular necrosis or accelerated disc degeneration.

-Patients treated with Intracept for CLBP exhibited significantly greater improvement in ODI at 3 months and a higher response rate than the sham-treated controls.
+Patients treated with Intracept for chronic low back pain exhibited significantly greater improvement in ODI at 3 months and a higher response rate than the sham-treated controls in the Per Protocol Population.
 Intracept represents a minimally invasive treatment option for the relief of chronic low back pain.